Interelos Socioeconomics Program in Amapá

 What are we doing

-Based on assisted management, InterElos has collaborated with Amazonbai in administrative and financial management to strengthen the organization.
-It is part of our scope of work to help promote participatory assemblies, engaging the cooperative members in the construction of the açaí processing agroindustry following the sustainable management practices guaranteed by the FSC ® (Forest Stewardship Council) certifications, the Vegan Product seal and the Amapá – Product of the Middle of the World.
+Based on assisted management, Interelos has collaborated with Amazonbai in administrative and financial management to strengthen the organization.
+It is part of our scope of work to help promote participatory assemblies, engaging members in the construction of the açaí processing agroindustry following the sustainable management practices guaranteed by the FSC ® (Forest Stewardship Council) certifications, the Vegan Product seal and the Amapá – Product of the Middle of the World.

 Where do we want to go

 - Strengthen the cooperative and empower the leaders;

 - Assist in the cooperative's compliance with field requirements to ensure the traceability of açaí;

 - Promote the financial self-sufficiency of the Macacoari and Bailique Family Schools through the constitution of the Heritage Fund.

 - ACTB (Association of Traditional Communities of Bailique);

 - AEFAM (Association of the Macacoari Agroecological Family School);